-What exactly is an ultrasound?
-How does it work?
+What exactly is an ultrasound, anyway?
+How does an ultrasound work?
 And why does my doctor want me to have one?
-Everything you need to know about breast ultrasound: the what, how, and why of this common screening device.
+Here is a handy guide on the what, how, and why of this common screening device.

 Cysts (and accompanying fibrocystic change) are quite prevalent in women under the age of 50.
 In fact, the most common cause of non-cancerous breast lumps in women between the ages of 30 and 50 is cysts.
 On an ultrasound, a cyst is dark black outlined in white; it's very distinctive, and easily identified.

 An ultrasound might also show a plugged milk duct, or a fat lobule — other conditions mammograms are unable to distinguish from regular breast tissue.